hashkat/hashkat/docs/tutorial01.md

 7. Rates (probabilities) are set for each type of behavior.
 For example, Agent-type A may 50% likely to generate a political tweet and 50% likely to generate a musical tweet.
 Agent-type B may only generate and retweet humorous tweets.
 Agent A may tweet once a day, Agent B may tweet 10 times a day.

-A simulated time and real time are set for the simulation to run.
+8. A simulated time and real time are set for the simulation to run.

 The simulation commences.

 At each increment in time agents chose:  whom to follow (and receive signals from);  whether or not to generate a signal (tweet); the content of the signal;  whether or not to retransmit a signal (retweet); and whether or not to cease following another agent (unfollow).

 At the end of the allotted time, the simulation ceases.
 Output files are generated and stored in **~/hashkat/output/**.

-The output files describe multiple characteristics of the network including most popular tweet, the transmission path of same, and show all connected nodes in the network.
+The output files describe multiple characteristics of the network.
 The output files may be visualized through third party programs such as [Gnuplot](http://gnuplot.sourceforge.net/), [Gephi](http://gephi.github.io/) or
 [Networkx](https://networkx.github.io/).